 According to the information available, other forms of flooding should be treated consistently with river flooding in mapping probability and assessing vulnerability to apply the sequential approach across all flood zones."
-Paragraph: 018 Reference ID: 7-018-20140306 https://check-long-term-floodrisk.service.gov.uk/map?easting=333538.07&northing=430010.97&map=RiversOrSea
+Paragraph: 018 Reference ID: 7-018-20140306 https://check-long-term-flood-risk.service.gov.uk/map?easting=333538.07&northing=430010.97&map=RiversOrSea

-- 5.8 A sequential test must be undertaken as part of the planning process if any of the following apply: - The development is in Flood Zone 2 or 3; - A sequential test has not already been completed for development of the same type on the proposed site.
-The sequential test has been carried out for the allocations in the Fylde Local Plan to 2032 (incorporating Partial Review). - There are other sources of flood risk that affect the site; or, - More recent information indicates that there may be a flooding issue. - 5.9 A sequential test does not need to be carried out if there has been one carried out as part of the Local Plan process, provided flood risk and development circumstances have not changed, or if either of the following apply: - The proposed development is a minor development, or - The proposed development involves a change of use (eg from commercial to residential) unless your development is a caravan, camping chalet, mobile home or park home site (NPPF). - 5.10 The risk of flooding from sewers will need to be considered for all development sites.
+- A sequential test must be undertaken as part of the planning process if any of the following apply: - The development is in Flood Zone 2 or 3; - A sequential test has not already been completed for development of the same type on the proposed site. - There are other sources of flood risk that affect the site; or, - More recent information indicates that there may be a flooding issue. - 5.9 A sequential test does not need to be carried out if the flood risk of the site has been assessed as part of the Local Plan process, provided flood risk and development circumstances have not changed, or if either of the following apply: - The proposed development is a minor development, or - The proposed development involves a change of use (eg from commercial to residential) unless your development is a caravan, camping chalet, mobile home or park home site (NPPF). - 5.10 The risk of flooding from a combination of all potential sources will need to be considered for all development sites.
 Applicants should consult with the sewerage undertaker to confirm the nature and extent of any flood risk from public sewers.
 Applicants should also refer to the reservoir flood risk map available here.
+There are two small, self -contained, circular, covered reservoirs in Fylde.
+One is north- east of the junction of Preston Road and Weeton Road, the other south of the M55 motorway east of Weeton.
+Both reservoirs are surrounded by Countryside Areas which are protected from development by Policy GD4 of the Local Plan.
+If development were proposed in the reservoir flood zones applicants should discuss the proposal with the reservoir operators at the earliest opportunity.

-- 5.11 With respect to sewer flood risk, this should include consulting with the wastewater undertaker to understand: - a) if there are any sewerage surcharge levels at the point of connection that could influence site design; - b) whether there is an incident of sewer flooding at, or in the vicinity of, the proposed development site; and c) if sewer modelling data indicates that existing sewers that pass through or near to the site present a modelled risk of sewer flooding to the proposed development site.

-5.12 This consultation will inform the Local Planning Authority of whether there is a need to apply the sequential approach to new development proposals.
+- 5.11 With respect to sewer flood risk, this should include consulting with the wastewater undertaker to understand: - a) if there are any sewerage surcharge levels at the point of connection that could influence site design; - b) whether there is an incident of sewer flooding at, or in the vicinity of, the proposed development site; and - c) if sewer modelling data indicates that existing sewers that pass through or near to the site present a modelled risk of sewer flooding to the proposed development site. - d) if a high tide could result in hydraulic locking of outfalls from existing drainage systems such as the public sewer on a site as this could increase the risk of flooding from the public sewer on a development site. - 5.12 This consultation will inform the Local Planning Authority of whether there is a need to apply the sequential approach to new development proposals.
 In all cases, applicants will need to demonstrate that the proposed development would be safe and not lead to increased flood risk elsewhere e.g. through careful masterplanning of a site.
 Applicants should not assume that changes in levels or any proposed diversion of the public sewerage system will be acceptable as such proposals could increase flood risk.